lsst-sitcom/sitcomtn-037/index.rst

 It is important to note that the charge question above refers to "rapid processing."
 We intentionally avoid the use of this term and have adopted the phrasing, "Rapid Analysis" instead.
-This is to avoid any potential confusion with Prompt Processing, which is a already defined set of functionalities.
+This is to avoid any potential confusion with Prompt Processing, which is a discussed previously in the `Rapid Analysis`_ section.

-Numerous calculations are required to evaluate camera and system health and performance on rapid timescales.
+Numerous calculations are required to evaluate both camera and control system health and performance on rapid timescales.
 The data products discussed in this section are limited to scalars and/or arrays and do *not* include diagnostic plots and/or figures (visualization use cases are discussed separately).
 The large majority of data products needed on rapid timescales are produced as part of the Science Pipelines single-frame-processing (SFP) framework.
 A small number of additional values are also required, but can be quickly derived from the SFP results.
-The calculated values from Rapid Analysis are not to produce data products that are critical to commissioning (`FAFF-REQ-0053`_), however, it is expected that observatory functionality is reduced if an outage were to occur.
+The calculated values by Rapid Analysis are not to produce data products that are fundamental to continuing observations (`FAFF-REQ-0053`_), however, it is expected that observatory functionality will be reduced if an outage were to occur.
-This implies that the Rapid Analysis is not required to run at the summit, although if would be preferable to do so.
+This implies that the Rapid Analysis payload is not required to run at the summit, although it would be preferable to do so.
 The output from the Rapid Analysis will need to go into a database.
 Details of this are database are discussed in `Deliverable 3`_.
 The output will also have to be made available to the control network such that observers can be alerted if calculated metrics are producing results that are deemed worrisome.
-The original framework to perform this duty is the Telemetry Interface, described in :ref:`LSE-72`, which is designed to feed metrics from Prompt Processing pipelines back to the summit.
+The original framework to perform this duty is the Telemetry Interface, described in :ref:`LSE-72`, which is designed to feed metrics from Prompt Processing pipelines running at the USDF back to the summit.
-This document is out-of-date, however, either this or an analogous framework is required to perform the same purpose, such that the Watcher CSC can monitor for troubling events and alert the observer.
+The :ref:`LSE-72` document is out-of-date, however, either this or an analogous framework is required to perform the same purpose, such that the Watcher CSC can monitor for troubling events and alert the observer.

 Based on the committee's experience commissioning previous telescopes, instruments and surveys, three different timescales for data interaction were identified as being critical to successful commissioning, each of which are discussed in the following subsections.
-The data products for the rapid timescales (<30 and 60 seconds) are described in the Outputs section of the `Rapid Analysis Use-case on confluence <https://confluence.lsstcorp.org/display/LSSTCOM/Rapid+Analysis+Use-Case>`_.
+The data products for the rapid timescales (<30 and 60 seconds) are described in the Outputs section of the `Rapid Analysis Use-cases on confluence <https://confluence.lsstcorp.org/display/LSSTCOM/Rapid+Analysis+Use-Case>`_.

 <30 seconds
 ^^^^^^^^^^^